Toma T. Socolescu: Education and travels

 The son, grandson, and nephew of architects, his career choice was nevertheless not an easy one.
 After a happy and fulfilling childhood, his father died suddenly on 22 November 1897, followed by his mother three years later, on the same date.
 Orphaned at the age of 17, he was left responsible for his four younger siblings.
 Toma T. had a natural talent for drawing and devoted his free time to sketching during his last three years of high school.
 Eager for knowledge, he took full advantage of his father's extensive library and inherited his talent for drawing.
 Despite the family’s catastrophic financial situation, the dispersion of his siblings, who were taken in by uncles and cousins of the Socolescu family, and the unfavorable economic conditions for architects at the end of the 19th century in Romania, he benefited from free higher education at that time.
 His uncle, architect Ioan N. Socolescu, would not encourage him to pursue a career in architecture.
 Toma T. therefore initially enrolled in law studies, which he quickly abandoned to forge his own path and follow his passion for art and architecture.

 Sketch of a monumental entry.
 Extract from Toma T. Socolescu's sketches notebook.

 He completed his secondary studies in 1901 at the Saint-Pierre-et-Saint-Paul High School in Ploiești before enrolling at the Ion Mincu University of Architecture and Urbanism, then called the National School of Architecture, where he studied under Ion Mincu, the leading figure in early 20th-century Romanian architecture.

-Toma T. had a wide range of interests and led a very rich student life:
+During his student years, Toma T. was involved in a variety of activities alongside his academic studies: